 print(f"testing: loss (compare with sample)={loss_sample:.4}")

 We plot the predicted values with the true values.
-(The values from our Oracle model.)
+(The values derived from our Oracle model.)
 For the first plot, we temporarily downsize the network to 2 hidden layers.
-In the plot, we fix the years of education to 22, and plot how the number of dates varied with income.
-The orange dots are our predictions, the blue dots are from the Oracle model adding some noise.
+In the plot, we fix the years of education to 22 and plot how the number of dates varied with income.
+The orange dots are our predictions.
+The blue dots are from the Oracle model adding some noise.
 The data match pretty well with each other.

 Congratulations!
-We just solve a problem using deep learning!
+We just solved a problem using deep learning!

 The code looks simple and easy.
-When we solve couple visual recognition problems later, you will realize the codes are almost the same.
-We prefer to keep things simple now so we can play with it with different ideas.
-For real problems, instead of 2 input (the years of education and the monthly income), there may be a couple dozens features (input).
+When we solve couple visual recognition problems later, you will realize that the codes are almost the same.
+We prefer to keep things simple now so we can play with it using different ideas.
+For real problems, instead of two inputs (the years of education and the monthly income), there may be a couple dozen features (input).
 For complex problems, we add fully connected layers (FC) to enrich the model.
 For visual recognition, we convert the 2-D image into a 1-D array and feed it to an FC.
 Nevertheless, if we want to push the accuracy up for complex visual problems, we add convolution layers in front of the FC.
 Nevertheless, learning FC covers the critical techniques for CNN.

-Now we increase the number of hidden layers back from 2 to 4.
-Our prediction accuracy drops, and it takes more training time and tuning.
-When we plot it in 3D with variable income and eduction, some part of the 2D plain is bended instead of flat.
+Now, we increase the number of hidden layers back from 2 to 4.
+Our prediction accuracy drops.Iit takes more training time and tuning.
+When we plot it in 3D with variable income and education, some part of the 2D plain is bent instead of flat.

 When we create the training dataset, we add some noise to our true value (# of dates).
 When we have a complex model, it increases its capability to model the noise also.
 If we have a large dataset, the effect of noise should cancel out.
-However, if the training dataset is not big enough and the model is complex, the accuracy suffer compare with a simplier model.
-In this exercise, when we increase the model complexity, it gets harder to train and optimize, and the accuracy drops.
+However, if the training dataset is not big enough and the model is complex, the accuracy suffers in comparison to the simpler model.
+In this exercise, when we increase the model complexity, it gets more difficult to train and optimizeand the accuracy drops.
 In general, we start with a simple model and increase its complexity later.
-It is hard to tell whether we need more tuning/iterations, or it simpliy not working if we jump into a complex model too soon.
+It is hard to tell whether we need more tuning/iterations or if it is simply not working if we jump into a complex model too soon.

 def sample(education, income, verbose=True):